marked42/learning-notes/css/css.md

 Each CSS rule applied on a html element has a specificity value decided by its selectors.
 When multiple CSS rules of same property name applied to single html element, the rule with highest specificity value wins.

 Specificity value is composed of four parts like `0,0,0,0`, two specificity value are compared from left to right do decide its order.
+Notice that digit will **not** be carried like integer number.
 Each type of selector contributes to specificity value.
 Specificity value of a complext selector is the sum of all selectors inside it.

 <table>
     <tr>